bloc97/Anime4K/README.md

 ![Comparison](results/Comparisons_3.0/Bird/Compare.png?raw=true)

 \*FSRCNNX-56 failed to launch when playing back 1080p video.
+Erratum: The original comparison had the wrong amount of parameters for Anime4K L and UL variants.
+The correct number is 2.9K and 15.9K respectively.

 Please consider the rest of the README outdated until it is updated.